 The son of King Eysteinn, who was king over the realm of the Svíar then, was called Yngvarr.
 He was a great warrior and was often out on warships, because up to that time the land of the Svíar had been very much subject to raids, both from Danes and the eastern Baltic peoples.
 King Yngvarr made peace with the Danes, and then began to raid around the Baltic.
 One summer he took out an army and went to Eistland (Estonia) and raided during the summer, at the place called Steinn.
 Then Eistr (Estonians) came down with a large army, and they had a battle.
 The native army was so numerous that the Svíar could put up no resistance.
 Then King Yngvarr died and his army fled.
+He is buried there by the sea itself.
 This was in Aðalsýsla.
 The Svíar went home after this defeat.
 So says Þjóðólfr:

-23. It was said Ynglingatal 25

-that Yngvarr was

-[62] by Sýsla people

-put to death,

-and off 'sea's heart'88

-the host of Eistr

-slew the leader,

-the light-hued one,

-and the eastern sea

-sings the lay

-of Gymir 89 to cheer

-the fallen king.
+23. It was said that Yngvarr was Ynglingatal 18 Skald I 40 [62] by Sýsla people put to death, and off 'sea's heart' 88 the host of Eistr slew the leader, the light-hued one, and the eastern sea sings the lay of Gymir 89 to cheer the fallen king.